Characters: Naruto - Other Characters

 - Hijacking Cthulhu: It's revealed that she merged with the God Tree and became the Ten-Tailed Beast.

-- Humanoid Abomination: She looks superficially human but possesses horns, the Byakugan, and a Third Eye combining the Rinnegan and Sharingan, and enough chakra to dwarf the Ten Tails.
+- Humanoid Abomination: She looks superficially human but possesses horns, the Byakugan, a Third Eye combining the Rinnegan and Sharingan, and enough chakra to dwarf the Ten Tails.
 Plus, she lived during a time when humans were without chakra and was thus viewed as a Physical God and demon.
 She also transformed into the Ten-Tailed Beast in order to reclaim the chakra she'd passed on to her sons.

 - It's All About Me: She thinks that all Chakra should belong solely to her.
 Even her beloved sons were not exempt from her greed.

 - Kick the Son of a Bitch: Honestly, after all the shit he pulled over the years while having his hissy fit killing Obito doesn't come off as an unforgivable sin.
-And neither does evidently killing Madara.
+And neither does killing Madara.

 - Light Is Not Good: Just like Jinchuriki!Obito and Jinchuriki!Madara before her, she's dressed in a white robe.
 This does not make her saintly in the slightest.